alexandrebobkov/CanadianPayroll/docs/source/2_compliance.rst

 GST/HST, payroll deductions, and import/export accounts.
 Remittance – The CRA’s goal is to have over 90% of individual and corporate tax filers pay their taxes on time.

-Reporting – The CRA measures reporting compliance through the information it receives on tax documents, for example, the T4 and T4A information slips.
+Reporting: The CRA measures reporting compliance through the information it receives on tax documents, for example, the T4 and T4A information slips.

-The CRA’s program responsibilities that are specifically related to payroll include the administration of:
+The CRA's program responsibilities that are specifically related to payroll include the administration of:

   - the Canada Pension Plan (CPP) (shared responsibility with Employment and Social Development Canada and Service Canada)

   - Employment Insurance (EI) (shared responsibility with Employment and Social Development Canada and Service Canada)

   - Income Tax

 Canada Pension Plan (CPP)